5. Vector indexing#

 ## [1] 10 20 30

-Take note of some boundary cases:
+Take note of the boundary cases:

 x[c(1, 2, 1, 0, 3, NA_real_, 1, 11)] # repeated, 0, missing, out of bound